purvathnere/Greet-Wave/README.md

 # GreetWave

-GreetWave is a simple app for creating cheerful greetings.
+GreetWave is a user-friendly  app that lets you create playful and colorful greetings in seconds.
-Enter your name, click "Greet," and enjoy colorful messages.
+Simply enter name, click "Greet," and enjoy the fun messages.
-It's an easy way to add a touch of happiness to your projects!